agiza/stream-video-player/readme.txt

 Donate link: http://www.rodrigopolo.com/about/wp-stream-video/donate
 Tags: stream, video, flv, mp4, flash, swf, iphone, player, wordpress, plugin, media Requires at least: 2.2.2
-Tested up to: 2.8.1
+Tested up to: 2.8.4
-Stable tag: 0.7.5
+Stable tag: 0.7.6

 Stream Video Player for WordPress it's one stop solution for high quality video publishing for web or iPhone.

 == Description ==

-Stream Video Player for WordPress is the complete solution for video publishing on blogs, most public sites for video publishing have some limits on the video size or time, with this plug-in the only limit it's your host capacity.
+Stream Video Player for WordPress is the complete solution for video publishing on blogs, most public sites for video publishing have some limits on the video size or time, with this plug-in the only limit it's your host capacity, you can seek in any place and the video start in that position without having to load the entire video.

 Important Links: